 A potential defense that a Greenwich first-degree assault attorney could use is contesting the element of serious physical injury.
 If the accused did not cause serious physical injury or an injury resulting in long-term issues, then it is not assault in the first degree.

 The second thing to look at is the intention of the person involved.
 So, the intent for first-degree assault has to be that a person is trying to cause serious physical injury.
 If the person that is charged with a first degree was trying to accomplish something else and it just happened to result in serious physical injury, then again the accused could have the degree of the assault reduced, which reduces the severity of the penalties.

 The most common defense would self-defense and that is basically saying that the reason why they inflicted a serious bodily injury on another person was that they feared that the other person was going to harm them in some serious way.

-Value of a Greenwich First-Degree Assault Attorney
+Contact a Greenwich First-Degree Assault Attorney

 First-degree assault is one of the more serious levels of charges a person can possibly have and the second most serious degree of a crime when discussing Class B Felonies.
 The fact that somebody charged with first-degree assault is facing up to 20 years in prison and the mandatory minimum of five years means that there is going to be a lot at stake.
 That is why it is important to work with a Greenwich first-degree assault lawyer.
 A skilled attorney that has experience, could ensure that the case is adequately investigated and thoroughly defended.
-Individuals facing charges for assault in the first degree should speak with a hardworking lawyer, and rest assured that they are in good hands.
+Individuals facing charges for assault in the first degree should speak with our team today, and rest assured that they are in good hands.